webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - **Testing**: Activities such as initial penetration testing and vulnerability scanning against the application is performed.
 Will use both dynamic and static testing or DSAT (Dynamic Application Security Testing) or SAST (Static Application Security Testing).
   - **Secure Operations**: After testing, the application is deemed secure.
   - **Disposal**: Once it’s reached the end of life or has been replaced with a newer or different application.
-- **Configuration Management**
-  - approved baseline settings for systems and software.
 - **Content-Based Discovery**
   - using discovery tools to locate and identify data without labels or metadata.
 - **Community Cloud**